Sordones

 The Iberian Peninsula in the 3rd century BC.
+The territory of the Sordones was right north to the orange area at the Mediterranean coastline.

-The Sordones were an ancient (Pre-Roman) people of the Iberian Peninsula (the Roman Hispania).
+The Sordones or Sordes were an ancient (Pre-Roman) people in the Roussillon, today a part of southern France, bordering Spain and the Mediterranean Sea.

 They are believed to have spoken the Iberian language.
-Their territory was located in the Roussillon, in what is now the French département of Pyrénées-Orientales and was limited in the west by the Pyrenees.
 They are classified as ancient Iberian or as ancient Gauls according to the sources.

+Their neighbors to the north were the Elisyces, to the south other Iberian peoples.

 The main towns of the Sordones were Ruscino, present-day Château-Roussillon near Perpignan, and Illiberis, present day Elne.

-The Roman poet Avienius stated that the Sordus river flowed through Sordon territory.
+The Roman poet Avienius, in his poem Ora Maritima, states that the Sordus river flowed through Sordon territory.